Advanced Meter FAQ

 Residential Solar Meters

 Most solar customers have two of the electric meters pictured above, a Production (or Generation) meter, and a Net Meter.
 The Production meter measures electricity generated by the solar panels in kWh, before home consumption.
 This can also be accomplished on a solar customer’s solar monitoring app or other customer-owned production monitoring equipment.
 If excess electricity (electricity that cannot be used in the home at the time that it is produced) is sent to Tacoma Power’s grid, it will be measured on the Net Meter’s second channel (the second number to appear after the display shows 888888).
 The Net meter also measures electricity purchased from Tacoma Power, also in kWh.
 That is shown on the first channel of the Net Meter (the first number to appear after the display shows 888888).
 To determine your bill, the amount of electricity sent to Tacoma Power is subtracted (or credited) from the amount of electricity purchased from Tacoma Power.
-The information that is shown on Production Meters is not used in calculating customer electricity bills.
+The information shown on Production Meters is not used to calculate customer electricity bills.

 There is no concern if you see 888888; it is simply a check to ensure the display is functioning properly.

-What part of the electric service is TPU’s responsibility, and what part is mine?
+- What part of the electric service is TPU’s responsibility, and what part is mine?

 Looking at the picture above, the red pole, power and distribution lines, transformer to the service line and meter are what Tacoma Public Utilities owns and maintains.
 You own and are responsible for the property side equipment, shown in green.
 Blue represents non-utility owned equipment, typically cable, phone, or internet providers.

-What if a problem with my portion of the water or electric service equipment is discovered during the meter upgrade?
+- What if a problem with my portion of the water or electric service equipment is discovered during the meter upgrade?

 TPU has developed a Customer Side Repair Policy, which will be in place for the project duration.
 Under the policy, TPU, at its discretion, will replace customer-owned equipment required to complete the meter upgrade, including items such as meter socket, jaws or meter post for electric service and up to three feet of customer-owned pipe and meter box adjustments for water service. (see pictures in previous two questions)